Darxo/Hardened/README.md

 ### Dynamic Party Adjustments

+- Bandit Parties will now only field at most two of the following unit blocks at the same time: Fast, Tough, Ranged
 - Fast Brigands (**Robber** -> **Bandit** -> **Killer**) now upgrade slightly earlier
 - Add **Highwayman** as new T1 of the Banditleader Unitblock.
 Banditleader Unitblock now require a StartingResourceMin of 180 (down from 250)